 Top 5 Basic Navigation Skills

 The ability to navigate is one of those fundamental skills that all hikers need.
-The pattern for most hikers when we began hiking is to start with simple hikes or for the more complex trails, tag along with friends, family or organised groups such as scouts where someone with more experience had the responsibility for leading us to our destination.
-As we gain confidence and ability we progressed to more complex adventures, took on more responsibility on the hike or broke out on our own and became solo hikers.
+The pattern for most hikers when we begin hiking is to start with simple hikes or for the more complex trails, tag along with friends, family or organised groups such as scouts where someone with more experience has the responsibility of leading us to our destination.
+As we gain confidence and ability we progress to more complex adventures, take on more responsibility on the hike or break out on our own and become solo hikers.

-Navigation is what gets us from point A to point B and ensures that we not only remain safe but that we enjoy what we are doing at the same time.
-The variety of navigation skills ranges from the simple to the complex and which ones you use when hiking is dictated by your ability as well as the type of hiking.
+Navigation is what gets us from point A to point B and ensures that we not only remain safe but also enjoy what we are doing.
+The variety of navigation skill ranges from the simple to the complex.
+Which ones you use when hiking is dictated by your ability as well as the type of hiking.
 For instance, are we following a well defined and well signposted trail, or do we just have a start and finish point that we have to determine the best way to get there?

 - Pay attention – For me this is a biggie.
-You may not be the most experienced hiker in the group and you may have zero ability with a compass or map but paying attention almost seems to be forgotten skill amongst many hikers.
-It may be the person that is navigating has an accident or needs help so you should have a basic idea of which direction you are heading, where the key landmarks are, and in case of an emergency how to get back to the trail head or to some other relevant location such as a main road or town.
-So don’t work on the basis that someone else is doing the navigation and that you don’t need to contribute.
+You may not be the most experienced hiker in the group and you may have zero ability with a compass or map but paying attention almost seems to be a forgotten skill amongst many hikers.
+It may be the that the person navigating has an accident or needs help In this case you will need to have a basic idea of which direction you are heading, where the key landmarks are, and in case of an emergency how to get back to the trail head or to some other relevant location such as a main road or town.
+So don’t work on the basis that someone else is doing the navigation and that you don’t need to contribute

 - Learn how to use a map and compass – Carry a map and compass at all times (at least one per group).
-At its most basic know how to work out where you are at any given point in time on the map and where the cardinal points on the compass are e.g. north, south east and west.
+At its most basic, know how to work out where you are at any given point in time on the map and where the cardinal points on the compass are e.g. north, south, east and west.
 Learning how to recognise various features on the map such as ridges, valleys, rivers and roads will help with this.
-The more you use a map the easier it will get and at some stage you will be able to see the information on the map as 3 dimensional and relate it to the terrain that you are in.
+The more you use a map the easier it will get and at some stage you will be able to see the information on the map as 3-dimensional and relate it to the terrain that you are on